memagnin/memagnin..github.io/index.md

 ---
 layout: page
+title: Home
-title: How Would a Wikispeedia Player Navigate the 2025 Version of Wikipedia?
+subtitle: How Would a Wikispeedia Player Navigate the 2025 Version of Wikipedia?
 css: index
 ---